What Makes a Good Yoga Class?

 For the future, students please note:

 Michelle Marchildon is the Yogi Muse.
 She is an award-winning journalist and author of several books on yoga.
-You can find her at www.YogiMuse.com, or in Denver, Colorado where she is a local, shlub teacher who almost never wears see-through pants.
+You can find her at www.YogiMuse.com, or in Denver, Colorado where she is a local, shlub teacher who almost never wears see-through pants, unless it is part of the class.